maysie0110/CG/README.md

 Microsoft Visual Studio 2019 C++
 ### Compile
 1. Clone the repo into your local machine or download a zip file of the entire project
-2. After cloning or extracting the zip file, you should find a project file HW1.sln
+2. After cloning or extracting the zip file, you should find a project file HW1.sln in HW1/src folder.
 3. Open HW1.sln (solution file)
 4. Build the solution.
-5. Finally, run it.
+5. Finally, run the executable file HW1.exe.